Last updated on November 1st, 2019 at 05:14 pm

 Dreamers can relate to him.
 He’s someone who’s after a second coming.
 His ride to the Superbowl is marked by many difficult twists and turns.
 He started his career in 1994 when as a free agent he was signed by the Green Bay Packers.
 They dropped him that same year.
 It was the year I was pregnant with Brian.

 He ended up playing Arena ball and in Europe for three years.

 Anyone else probably would have gone on to do something else.

 Not Kurt Warner.

-We find ourselves thinking, “What the [BLEEP] was I thinking when I agreed to do this?”
+If you have been working on your big dream and you find yourself thinking, “What the [BLEEP] was I thinking when I agreed to do this?”